jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 that the many stops between successive sentences and the fact that the zero is processed  like any other digit make me  think that this video was generated  with a programme  similar to my module  (yet generating MPEG or MP4 instead of HTML).
+This is not really a wrong thing.

 In this [tutorial](https://www.youtube.com/watch?v=IQFKMnvwFPM),
 the author clearly states that the  pupil must prepare the division by